stateful/docs.runme.dev/docs/install.md

 title: Install Extension
 ---

-# Install Runme

-While VS Code extension and CLI can be used separately, consider installing both to get the most out of GUI and TUI experiences, respectively.

-## The VS Code Extension

 Open the `Extensions Tab` in the VS Code sidebar and search for **"Runme"**.

 ![install runme gif](../static/img/install.gif)